gaserSami/object-image-editor/README.md

    - Repeat enhancement process as needed
    - Add offset before creating final mask for safe margins in object removal
    - Full flexibility to move images under selection before finalizing

+4. **New Selection Method**:
+   - Activate a mask layer and press "s" to use a predefined mask for selection

 ### Advanced Tools